310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hehe, you really seem to be getting a lot of those jobs lately, huh?
+Heheh, you really seem to be getting a lot of those jobs lately, huh?

 You’re super handsome, so I think it’s great that you’re getting the chance to make use of your best trait.